15 Moments That Changed Women’s History Forever

 2003: Japan’s government vows to fill more senior-government roles with women

 In 2003, Japan declared the ambitious goal of aiming to have 30 percent of senior-level government jobs in the country held by women by 2020.
 Apparently, it was too ambitious, because it was later revised to seven percent, taking into account the lack of an uptick a few years into the new initiative.
 Government officials blamed the slow pace of cultural shifts.
 Hopefully, one day Japan will be in the same position as Paris, France: In 2020, the city was fined 90,000 euros for appointing too many women (11, or 69%) to senior government positions.
 Only five men were appointed, and the imbalance violated a rule that at least 40% of positions should go to people of each gender.
 The city paid the fine, and the rule has since been amended.
-Learn the story of how Women’s History Month came to be.

 2012: United Nations passes a resolution banning female genital mutilation

 The terror—and unfortunate reality—of young girls up to the age of 15 having their genitals mutilated came to a halt in 2012 (at least on paper) when the United Nations called on citizens worldwide to stop the practice, which has been most common in countries throughout Asia, the Middle East, and Africa, affecting as many as 200 million girls and women.
 Thanks to increased awareness of this physically and emotionally scarring practice, February 6 was named International Day of Zero Tolerance.
-Meet 11 young women who are about to make history.

 2017: Saudi Arabia lifts ban on female drivers